Irrespective of from where and with whom you watch a sunset, each sunset is of its own kind and is perfect in its own way.

 And you hear a soft melody releasing from your lips as you walk while brushing your palm against the narrow street walls and the trees that stand guarding your way.

-Logistics — I saw this sunset on the island of Nusa Penida, an hour away from Bali by ferry.
-But, of course, you can go to any beach, preferably of an island, and try finding these colors on your own.
+I saw this sunset on the island of Nusa Penida, an hour away from Bali by ferry.
+But, of course, you can go to any beach, preferably of an island, and try finding these colors on your own while on your adventures in Indonesia.
 Let us see if you also meet a puppy and his mother playing at the shore amongst the evening hues.